YShoji-HEP/BulletinBoard/README.md

 Highlights
 ----------
 * Hybrid backend of memory and file, selected based on the size of the object and the allocated memory.
-* Key is a combination of a name and a tag.
+* Key is a combination of a title and a tag.
 Each key contains revisions of `ArrayObject`.
 * The tag can be omitted if no other tags are present.
 * If the revision is omitted, the most recent revision is returned.
 * The data does not persist by default.
 Use `archive` or `dump` command to make it persistent.